jtan29/reading-timer-web/README.md

-# Reading Timer Web (Backend)
+# Reading Timer Web
 A web application version of my Reading Timer project.
 Originally written entirely in Java with a visual GUI using the Java Swing library, I re-used the Java code for the model to create the backend portion of a web application version of the project.
 In this version, data is stored in a MongoDB database.
-The frontend is able to retrieve information from REST API endpoints implementing basic CRUD functionality.
+The frontend is written using Javascript, HTML, CSS, and React and is able to retrieve information from the backend through REST API endpoints.

 ## Original Description: